 Even if no translation had ever been published, one clear blessing was the opportunity to work closely with God's Word.
 Working intensely with the Scriptural text led to the blessing of greater familiarity with God's Word.
-How exciting it was to finally move on from the stage of debating whether it could or should be done to just trying to do it!
-It felt like being a calf released from the stall!
+How exciting it was to finally move on from debating whether the project could or should be done to just doing it!
+Participants felt like a calf released from the stall!
 We were actually going to attempt to translate the Bible!
-This is what Luther did in the Wartburg Castle, that is why The Wartburg Project was chosen as a name for this endeavor.
+This is what Luther did in the Wartburg Castle, hence the Wartburg Project was chosen as a name for this endeavor.
 What a privilege!

-It was a special personal blessing to be able to work closely with professors and with graduates and supporters of our Ministry Education schools.
-Our pastors who participateed have indeed learned not only how to translate God's Word to gain necessary insights for preaching and teaching, but also to translate so that a fresh, readable, faithful edition of the Holy Bible could be produced for the church at large.
+It was a special personal blessing to be able to work closely with professors, graduates, and supporters of our Ministry Education schools.
+Our pastors have indeed learned not only how to translate God's Word in order to gain necessary insights for preaching and teaching, but also to translate it so that a fresh, readable, faithful edition of the Holy Bible could be produced for the church at large.

 In addition to the blessing of gifted men who were willing to serve as translators and reviewers, there were gifted lay readers too.
 Some very dedicated and gifted women spent many hours proofreading and critiquing our work.
 God blessed us with some generous donors who supported the work with financial offerings.
 We also received a considerable amount of helpful input from beyond our fellowship, indeed from beyond Lutheranism.
-These blessings all made it possible to continue the work on a translation.
+These blessings all made it possible to continue ourwork on a translation.

-There are more blessings than we can count, but surely one was that we would finally "own" a translation that wouldn't be taken away from us.
+There are more blessings than we can count, but surely one was that we would "own" a translation that wouldn't be taken away from us.
 If we could produce an acceptable translation, we would no longer be at the mercy of other publishers.
 If the 1984 edition of the NIV had continued to be available to us, we probably wouldn't have done all this work.
 But after ten years, there are so many blessings from the efforts of the Wartburg Project that it is difficult to imagine a world in which none of it might have happened.
 If God had not wanted it to happen, nothing would have been accomplished, but he blessed our efforts together.

-Now that the EHV translation has been produced, it is a blessing that we can freely use it as we wish, even as we retain control over the translation of the Biblical text.
+Now that the EHV translation has been produced, it is a blessing that we can freely use it as we wish since we retain control over the translation of the Biblical text.
 We can freely give it away to others to do outreach.
-We can grant rights for the text to be used in other works, as a blessing for the church at large.
+We can grant rights for the text to be used in other works as a blessing for the church at large.
 We can use it in writing projects.
 We can enjoy reading it devotionally.

-A number of times parish pastors have (as they prepared for preaching and Bible class) observed that they thought the EHV didn't "read right" in a certain passage - until they looked at the original text and discovered that the EHV was a better translation than the familiar words and phrases that they had been recalling.
+A number of times as they prepared for preaching and Bible class parish pastors have observed that they thought the EHV didn't "read right" until they looked at the original text and discovered that the EHV provided a better translation of familiar words and phrases than the translation they had been recalling.
 As parish pastors, they are blessed to be able to use the EHV many times every day as they read devotions, preach, teach, and deliver devotions to others, etc. What a blessing!